qubic/integration/Partners/tx-based-workflow.md

 The basic steps for this process are:

-1. Request current network tick from `/v1/tick-info`.
+1. Request current network tick from `/live/v1/tick-info`.
 2. Create transaction, define its target tick as a tick in the future and sign it.
 3. Send transaction and store its hash.
-4. Verify transaction by querying `/getTransactionByHash` after the tick returned by `/getLastProcessedTick` surpasses the target tick of the transaction.
+4. Verify transaction by querying `/query/v1/getTransactionByHash` after the tick returned by `/query/v1/getLastProcessedTick` surpasses the target tick of the transaction.

-> Note: Please do not create another transaction for the same sender address before the previous one has been completed.
-**Your transaction may be overwritten.**

 #### Example